-The Motion Analysis Center (or MAC, as we like to call it) was established in 1994 at Mary Free Bed Rehabilitation Hospital in Grand Rapids, Michigan.
+The Motion Analysis Laboratory was established in 1994 at Mary Free Bed Rehabilitation Hospital in Grand Rapids, Michigan.
 It’s a high-tech facility where we study human movement.
 Here, we can analyze both your gait (lower body movement and walking) and your upper body motion.

 We have the most experienced clinical gait analysis team of experts in the state of Michigan.
 Our professionals are committed to the use of clinical gait analysis as part of treatment planning for patients with walking disorders.
 We use an evidence-based approach to provide recommendations to your treatment team based on your motion analysis data.

 Our staff is actively involved in research and education leading to better understanding and treatment of human motion problems.
-Members are active in the Gait & Clinical Movement Analysis Society (GCMAS) and the American Academy of Cerebral Palsy and Developmental Medicine (AACPDM) and American Society of Biomechanics (ASB).
+Members are active in the Gait & Clinical Movement Analysis Society (GCMAS), the American Academy of Cerebral Palsy and Developmental Medicine (AACPDM) and American Society of Biomechanics (ASB).

 Team members also are involved in the education of current and future health care professionals through lectures and in-services, and collaborate in research opportunities with physical therapy students and other rehabilitation practitioners.